SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Software Requirements Specification.md

 Risk: low
 Value: medium

-### 4.1.2 Use Case: Vote
+### 4.1.2 Use Case: Voting
-Actors: voters, supervisor.
+**Actors:** voters, supervisor.

-Description: This use case begins when there is a vote.
+**Description:** This use case begins when there is a democratic choice to be made.

-Basic Path:
+**Basic Path:**
 1. The supervisor checks that everything is working, even in terms of security.
-2. Voters are asked to cast their vote, via textual or graphical interface.
+2. Voters are asked to cast their vote via the client.
-3. When everyone has voted, everything is checked for success and the votes are counted.
+3. Once everyone has voted, the votes are counted and a decision can be made.

-Alternative Path:
+**Alternative Path:**

-If one of the points is not respected, the safety of the program must be checked.
+If one of the steps fails, the security of the program must be checked.

 ### 4.1.3 Additional Requirements
 N/A